cdelker/ziafont/docs/strings.rst

 The font name can be a path to a ttf or otf font file, or the name of a font (such as 'Arial') located in a system fonts path.
 If no font name is specified, a built-in font will be used.

-Strings can be converted to SVG using :py:meth:`ziafont.font.Font.str2svg`.
-This method returns a :py:class:`ziafont.font.SVGdraw` object, which provides a Jupyter representation of the string, but also has methods for getting the SVG as text or as an XML element.
+Strings can be converted to SVG using :py:meth:`ziafont.font.Text` objects.
+This object provides a Jupyter representation of the string drawn as SVG, but also has methods for getting the SVG as text or as an XML element.
+Running the following line in a Jupyter cell displays the rendered string.

 .. jupyter-execute::

-    font.str2svg('Example')
+    ziafont.Text('Example', font=font)

 |

 Getting SVG data
 ----------------

-Use the `.svg()` method to get a standalone SVG image as a string, which can then be saved to a file:
+Use the `.svg()` method to get a standalone SVG data as a string, which can then be saved to a file:

 .. jupyter-execute::

-    s = font.str2svg('Example').svg()
+    s = ziafont.Text('Example', font=font).svg()
     print(s[:80])  # Just show 80 characters here...

-Or `.svgxml()` to get the SVG as an `XML Element Tree <https://docs.python.org/3/library/xml.etree.elementtree.html>`_ that can be added to manually:
+Or `.svgxml()` to get the SVG as an `XML Element Tree <https://docs.python.org/3/library/xml.etree.elementtree.html>`_:

 .. jupyter-execute::

-    font.str2svg('Example').svgxml()

-The default font size can be set for all future str2svg calls using :py:meth:`ziafont.set_fontsize`.
+    ziafont.Text('Example', font=font).svgxml()

 |

 Drawing on an existing SVG
 --------------------------

-To draw the string onto an existing SVG, create an SVG XML structure as an XML ElementTree, and pass it as the `canvas` parameter to :py:meth:`ziafont.font.Font.str2svg` along with an `xy` position within the SVG canvas.
+To draw the string onto an existing SVG, use the :py:meth:`ziafont.font.Text.drawon` method.
+Create an SVG XML structure as an XML ElementTree, and pass it as the `svg` parameter along with an `xy` position within the SVG canvas.

 .. jupyter-execute::